 Now you just have to attach a pom pom and your done!

 I purchased my pom pom at my local craft store and it came with an elastic loop, and I wasn’t sure how to attach it, so I just cut the loop and used the two strings and tied them together with the tail.
 Then I wove the tail back and forth across the hole at the top of the hat until I felt it was nice and tight.
+I’ve learned since that you can also sew a button to the underside of your hat and wrap the elastic loop around it for easy removal.

 If you’d like to see a full video of how to make this hat, including how to sew it together and gather the top, you can watch this video below.
 In the video my mom is using Bernat Baby Velvet yarn and a smaller base chain, but the stitches and pattern are exactly the same.